blackbaud/stache1/README.md

 0. Run bower install
 0. Run grunt, which lists the available tasks.

+Please note that bower components and node modules are ignored.
+NuGet packages are tracked.

 ## Setting up this repo (Goal)

 0. Developer has their project checked out - RE, FE, etc.